ethereumclassic/ethereumclassic.github.io/pages/blog/2017-08-27-the-rise-and-rise-of-social-coins.md

 Ethereum Classsic, besides **decentralized law**, works hard to also enable the most important pillar of the future society: **[decentralized governance](https://ethereumclassic.github.io/blog/2016-08-11-decentralized-anarchist-governance-system/)**.
 Are also pillars of the future society, **decentralized communications** and **decentralized production**.

 ## CCEG now supports Ethereum Classic
-> We are currently preparing for a small UK£ 5m ICO [seratio-coins.world](https://www.seratio-coins.world/) which meets our needs.
+> We are currently preparing for a small UKÂ£ 5m ICO [seratio-coins.world](https://www.seratio-coins.world/) which meets our needs.
 We have stated that any raise beyond this we would act as a foundation and support worthwhile [SDG](https://sustainabledevelopment.un.org/) compliant causes.
-We think ETC represents this and would be happy to support the work here to a maximum level of UK£ 1M.
+We think ETC represents this and would be happy to support the work here to a maximum level of UKÂ£ 1M.

 > Olinga Ta'eed - CCEG director